-Curious about how we work with #distancelearning clients?
+Curious about how we work with eLearning clients?

-Sometimes our clients are small independent operators, just looking for help creating a training or educational video to post on YouTube and Facebook so they can teach prospects about their products and services.
+Sometimes our clients are small independent operators, just looking for help creating a training or educational online learning resource to post on YouTube and Facebook so they can teach prospects about their products and services.

-But usually, we’re working with larger organizations who are designing sophisticated training courses, often leading to professional certifications, that are delivered through a learning management system (LMS) with printed materials, activities, and even quizzes and tests.
+But usually, we’re working with larger organizations to design sophisticated online training and certification courses that are delivered through a learning management system (LMS) with printed materials, activities, quizzes, and tests.

-The SMEs are very smart people who are experts in their fields; but they often (usually?) aren’t teachers, and in aren’t necessarily good at decrypting their specialized knowledge for learners who are not yet expert themselves.
+The SMEs are very smart people who are experts in their fields, but they generally aren’t teachers and aren’t necessarily good at clearly communicating their specialized knowledge to learners who are not yet experts themselves.

-So the SME docs can be very dense, hermetic, and technical in ways that don’t lend themselves to knowledge transfer.
+So the SME docs can be very dense and technical in ways that don’t lend themselves to knowledge transfer.

 Our job is to review, edit, organize, and simplify the SME content so it’s more accessible and engaging while retaining its educational value.
 If we can keep learners engaged in the material, we can improve knowledge retention and training completion rates.